mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Wednesday, 09 July 2025

-- The average temperature today is 27.29˚C,
+- The average temperature today is 26.29˚C,
-- With highs of 27.76˚C and lows of 26.96˚C,
+- With highs of 27.69˚C and lows of 25.85˚C,
-- It may feel like 27.37˚C with scattered clouds
+- It may feel like 26.29˚C with clear sky
-- The wind speed is 4.47m/s and visibility is 10000m
+- The wind speed is 2.57m/s and visibility is 10000m
-- The pressure is 1021hPa and humidity is 45%
+- The pressure is 1021hPa and humidity is 47%
 - The sun will rise at 04:00 and set at 20:26

 <!-- weather_marker ends -->